Apply

 Why should I use the RDC?

-The RDC provides access to Statistics Canada data sets, with no monetary cost to academic or Government of Saskatchewan researchers or students.
+The RDC provides access to Statistics Canada’s de-identified microdata.
+There will be no cost for many researchers affiliated with a collaborating institution and undertaking academic research.
+Researchers can review the CRDCN Access and fee-for-service (AFFS) policy - Canadian Research Data Centre Network for information when fees are applicable.
 Conducting secondary analysis on these data sets can be a time effective way to access high-quality data for thesis/dissertation and other research projects.
-The process for acquiring approval from the Research Ethics Board is simplified by using data that has been gathered in compliance with the Statistics Act and is anonymized.
+The process for acquiring approval from the Research Ethics Board is simplified by using data that has been gathered in compliance with the Statistics Act.
 In addition, the RDC offers funding to Ph.D. students who use RDC data for their dissertation, in the form of an ;

 Canadian Research Data Centre Network Events